haipinglu/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 Hello Spark: There are 71600 hosts from Japan.
 ```

-## 5. Exercises
+## 5. Exercises (reference solutions will be provided on the following Monday)

-## 6. Additional ideas to explore

-### More mining questions (completing three or more questions is considered as completion of this exercise):

-#### Easier questions
+The analytic task you are doing above is *Log Mining*.
+You can imaging nowadays, log files are big and manual analysis will be time consuming.
+Follow examples above, answer the following questions on **NASA_access_log_Aug95.gz**.

-- How many requests in total?
+1. How many requests are there in total?
+2. How many requests are from `uplherc.up.com`?
-- How many requests on a particular day (e.g., 15th August)?
+3. How many requests are on 15th August 1995?
-- How many 404 (page not found) errors in total?
+4. How many 404 (page not found) errors are there in total?
+5. How many 404 (page not found) errors are there on 15th August?
-- How many 404 (page not found) errors on a particular day (e.g., 15th August)?
+6. How many 404 (page not found) errors from `uplherc.up.com` are there on 15th August?
-- How many requests from a particular host (e.g.,uplherc.up.com)?
-- Any other question that you are interested in.

-#### More challenging questions that will become easier to answer in Session 2 (optional for Session 1)
+You are encouraged to try out in the pyspark shell first to figure out the right solutions and then write a Python script, e.g. `Lab1_exercise.py` with a batch file (e.g. `Lab1_Exercise_Batch.sh` to produce the output neatly under `Output`, e.g. in a file `Lab1_exercise.txt`.

+## 6. Additional ideas to explore (*optional*, NO solutions will be provided)

+### More log mining questions

+You are encouraged to explore these challenging questions but we will not provide solutions.
+Session 2 will make answering these questions easier.

 - How many **unique** hosts on a particular day (e.g., 15th August)?
 - How many **unique** hosts in total (i.e., in August 1995)?
 - Which host is the most frequent visitor?
 - How many different types of return codes?
 - How many requests per day on average?
-- How many requests per post on average?
+- How many requests per host on average?
-- Any other question that you are interested in.
+- Any other question that you (or your **imagined clients**) are interested in to find out.

-### The effects of caching (recommended)
+### The effects of caching

 - **Compare** the time taken to complete your jobs **with and without** `cache()`.

-# Acknowledgements
+## 7. Acknowledgements

 Many thanks to Twin, Will, Mike, Vamsi for their kind help and all those kind contributors of open resources.